voxpupuli/puppet-zabbix/README.md

 Password: zabbix

+#### manage_database
+When the parameter 'manage_database' is set to true (Which is default), it will create the database and loads the sql files.
+Default the postgresql will be used as backend, mentioned in the params.pp file.
+You'll have to include the postgresql (or mysql) module yourself, as this module will require it.

 ###zabbix-agent
 This will install the zabbix-agent.
 It will need at least 1 parameter to function, the name or ipaddress of the zabbix-server (or zabbix-proxy if this is used.).
 Default is 127.0.0.1, which only works for the zabbix agent when installed on the same host as zabbix-server (or zabbix-proxy).